 - Ease of use

-NordVPN is a recommended option for power users.
+NordVPN is our top choice for Spotify.
 The provider offers a bunch of customizable options and servers designed to cater to specific aspects of your browsing experience.
 Other than these snazzy features, NordVPN delivers speed, stability, and ease of use in an affordable package.

 Like IPVanish, NordVPN is another example of a logless VPN service—zero retention of user data.
 The policy has thwarted several attempts by government agencies to identify Nord users.
 There simply wasn’t any data on Nord’s servers that could assist the investigation.